jgoerzen/covid19db/README.md

 It is pretty skeletal at the moment, but you can [browse the docs](https://docs.rs/covid19db/latest/covid19db/).

+# Database and API stability

+This is a rapidly-changing field and the data providers change their schemas on a fairly frequent basis.
+I attempt to mitigate impacts.
+If you avoid things like `SELECT *` and instead name your columns explicitly you will minimize the impact on yourself in the event of API changes.

 # Users

 This data is used by the [Kansas COVID-19 Charts project](https://github.com/jgoerzen/covid19ks) and perhaps others.